richardyrh/FinalSpeed-X/Readme.md

 ##Note
 Due to the complicated dependencies and my limited abilities, I'm not spending time to try delete some server classes since sometimes they share a same component class with a client.

-### Why did I translate the project into English?
->面向国际社会 你们还要多学习一个
->西方哪个国家我没去过
->你们看不懂英文怎么和华莱士谈笑风生 怎么增长姿势水平
->不学英语的话我就生气了
->P.S. 忠于国家忠于党 牢记社会主义核心价值观 我为国家发展做贡献
+**Forgot to put in the language choosing dialog...
+Automatically reads `ch.lang`, deal with it yourself for now...**

 ##Known Issues
-* Encoding problems making characters show weirdly.
-* Both English and Chinese translation is not complete.
-* There are no root privelege detection for Mac/Linux yet.
 * The icon won't show properly under OS X dock.

+> Basically everything works under my system...

 ##Update Log
 Can be found under the same directory as this readme file, or click [here](Edit Log.md).